The 11 Most Asked Questions About Dutch Food

 The Dutch like to start their days with light breakfasts.
 Heavy breakfasts, such as pancakes or fried eggs, are not typical.

 A typical Dutch breakfast consists of sliced buttered bread with toppings like Dutch cheese or chocolate sprinkles.
-A Dutch breakfast is not complete without tea, coffee, or milk for children.
+A Dutch breakfast is incomplete without tea, coffee, or milk for children.

 Even though the Dutch enjoy light breakfasts, cereals have never gained much popularity as breakfasts in The Netherlands.
 Furthermore, alternatives such as fruit have also not become popular in the Netherlands because eating fruit for breakfast feels too exuberant for our culture and too expensive for many.

-Chocolate sprinkles are the favorite topping on sliced buttered bread of virtually all Dutch children.
+Chocolate sprinkles are virtually all Dutch children’s favorite topping on sliced buttered bread.
 De Ruijter makes the very best chocolate sprinkles in the country.
-De Ruijter is a premium Dutch chocolate factory, established in 1860 and still making the best chocolate sprinkles in The Netherlands.
+De Ruijter is a premium Dutch chocolate factory established in 1860 and still making the best chocolate sprinkles in The Netherlands.

 Dutch cheese is another favorite topping on sliced buttered bread.
 The average yearly cheese consumption of the Dutch is ± 20 kg/ person, children included.
 Dutch cheese has become world-famous and is exported worldwide.
 The Netherlands is even the second-largest cheese exporter in the world.
 Famous Dutch cheese brands are Gouda and Edam.

-Lunch is the day’s highlight in many countries but not in the Netherlands.
+Lunch is the day’s highlight in many countries, but not the Netherlands.

 A typical Dutch lunch consists of sandwiches filled with sliced meat or cheese and is accompanied by milk or orange juice.
 The Dutch often bring their lunch to work, but cafeterias also serve hot soups, ham & cheese toast, or salads.
 Take-away lunches are also rapidly becoming popular.